pdfix/action-validate-pdf-pdfix-java/README.md

-# Validate PDF Accessibility Issues
+# Validate PDF Accessibility with PDFix

 A Java CLI application to validate and report accessibility issues in PDF documents.